Cluster

 geoadd(mixed $key, float $lng, float $lat, string $member, mixed ...$other_triples_and_options)

-Add one or more members to a geospacial sorted set.
+Add one or more members to a geospatial sorted set.

 Cluster|float|false